sensecollective/www/public/faq.md

 ﻿**What is the Cancer Gene Trust (CGT)?**

-The Cancer Gene Trust is a Demonstration Project of the [Global Alliance for Genomics and Health](http://genomicsandhealth.org) (GA4GH).
+The Cancer Gene Trust is an early demonstration pilot of the [Global Alliance for Genomics and Health](http://genomicsandhealth.org) (GA4GH).
 It is an online resource for sharing somatic cancer genomic and clinical data, consistent with appropriate patient consent.
 The CGT contains some fully public data, specifically somatic variants, from consented individuals, which are freely accessible to anyone with an internet connection in real time.
 Additional, restricted-access data remain under the jurisdiction of the data depositor, called a steward, and more information on specific cases may be made available to individual users directly from the steward.

 **Why is data sharing important for scientific and medical advances?**